wcout/fltk-gif-animation/README.md

 This solution can be found in the folder `intern`:

-The files there can be copied directly into the FLTK tree to replace the current GIF code.
+The files there can be copied directly into the FLTK source tree to replace the current GIF code.

 `Fl_GIF_Image.cxx` contains the new GIF decoding algorithm using `GIFLIB`.